Cajun Shrimp Tacos with Homemade Hard Taco Shells…so how do you guys feel about some shrimp?

-I pretty much made the best shrimp Tacos.
-They are saucy, spicy and just bursting with flavor and the homemade hard taco shells add a nice crunch!
+I pretty much made the best shrimp tacos.
+They’re saucy, spicy, and bursting with flavor.
+And the homemade hard taco shells add a nice crunch!

 Oh, and did I mention it’s a quick cooker!
 Like 25-35 minutes and even shorter if you buy that super fancy (but way too expensive, for me anyway), super convenient already peeled shrimp!

 Lastly, if you make these Cajun Shrimp Tacos with Homemade Hard Taco Shells, be sure to leave a comment and/or give this recipe a rating!
 Above all, I love to hear from you guys and always do my best to respond to each and every comment.
 And of course, if you do make this recipe, don’t forget to tag me on Instagram!
 Looking through the photos of recipes you all have made is my favorite!

 Cajun Shrimp Tacos with homemade Hard Shell Tacos

 Nutritional information is only an estimate.
 The accuracy of the nutritional information for any recipe on this site is not guaranteed.

 - 1 tablespoon dried oregano